-Vote 1 Vote 2 Vote 3 Funds affected LGIM FW Global Equity Index Funds (unhedged & hedged) LGIM FW Global Equity Index Funds (unhedged & hedged) LGIM FW Global Equity Index Funds (unhedged & hedged) Company name Microsoft Corporation NVIDIA Corporation Amazon.com, Inc. Date of vote 7 December 2023 22 June 2023 24 May 2023 Approximate size of fund's holding as at the date of the vote (as % of portfolio) 5.67% for unhedged fund; 5.47% for hedged fund 2.06% for unhedged & hedged funds 1.34% for unhedged fund; 1.30% for hedged fund Summary of the resolution Resolution 1.06 - Elect Director Satya Nadella Resolution 1i - Elect Director Stephen C. Neal Resolution 13 - Report on Median an Adjusted Gender/Racial Pay Gaps How the manager voted Against Against (against management recommendation) For (against management recommendation) f the vote was against management, did the manager communicate their intent to the company ahead of the vote? rationale for all votes against managem their investee companies in the th e instructions on its website with the nent.
-It is their policy not to engage with ree weeks prior to an AGM as their or shareholder meeting topics.
-LGIM pre-declared its vote intention for this meeting on the LGIM Blog.
-A part of this process, a communicatio was set to the company ahead of the meeting.
+Vote 1 Vote 2 Vote 3 Funds affected LGIM FW Global Equity Index Funds (unhedged & hedged) LGIM FW Global Equity Index Funds (unhedged & hedged) LGIM FW Global Equity Index Funds (unhedged & hedged) Company name Microsoft Corporation Apple Inc. Amazon.com, Inc. Date of vote 7 December 2023 28 February 2024 22 May 2024 Approximate size of fund's holding as at 5.67% for unhedged fund; 4.51% for unhedged fund; 1.82% for unhedged fund; the date of the vote (as 5.47% for hedged fund 4.46% for hedged funds 1.81% for hedged fund % of portfolio) Summary of the resolution Resolution 1.06 - Elect Director Satya Nadella Report on Risks of Omitting Viewpoint and Ideological Diversity from EEO Policy Resolution 6: Report on Custome Due Diligence How the manager voted Against Against For If the vote was against management, did the manager communicate their intent to the company ahead of the vote? management.
+It is their policy not vote instructions on its website with to engage with their investee comp pagement is not limited to sharehold anies in the three weeks prior to an